harshpurvak/Task-manager/README.md

 ## How to run

-Just open `index.html` in the browser.
+Just open `index.html` in the browser